ibm-cloud-docs/monitoring/exporters/blackbox.md

 ## Step 4.
-Update the Sysdig agent that is running in the server
+Update the monitoring agent that is running in the server
 {: #Blackbox_step4}

-Choose one of the following Sysdig agents:
+Choose one of the following monitoring agents:

-### Kubernetes Sysdig agent
+### Kubernetes monitoring agent
 {: #Blackbox_step4-1}